lrgr/munk/README.md

 *   `-n`, `--n_landmarks` : Number of landmarks HANDL should use in the embedding

 #### File formats
-Input/Output for the above scripts:
+Inputs for the above scripts:

 * A **PPI network edge list** should be a 2 column tab separated file where each row is corresponds to an edge in the PPI network.
 For example, an edgelist might have a row that reads: `GENE_A GENE_B`
 * A **Homolog lists** should be a 2 column tab separatad file where each row corresponds to a pair of homologs between a source and a target species.
 For example, a Homolog list might have a row that reads: `SOURCE_GENE_A TARGET_GENE_D`